NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Encounter at Blackwall Keep.md

 If the PCs get inside the keep and can help defend it, the lizardfolk continue to make their intermittent attacks until either their numbers drop below the threshold of courage (20, or 10 if Kushak is present), they succeed in taking over the keep, or reinforcements arrive from Diamond Lake; normally this means about five attacks at most while the PCs are present (consisting of 5-7 encounters for the PCs with perhaps some extra difficulty at times because of two groups fighting the PCs at once).
 If the lizardfolk flee or retreat, they enter the Mistmarsh at the closest point and march back to their lair (later encounters at the lair include any surviving lizardfolk from the keep attack).

-Once PCs enter the keep and things settle down the defenders explain about the kidnapped soldiers if they haven't had a chance to do so already, When the reptiles broke open the door in the first attack, they knocked out and dragged away three soldiers and their battle mage, [[Marzena]] (the PCs should recognize this name, as [[Allustan]] told them his friend’s name when he asked them to escort him here).
+Once PCs enter the keep and things settle down the defenders explain about the kidnapped soldiers if they haven't had a chance to do so already, When the reptiles broke open the door in the first attack, they knocked out and dragged away three soldiers and their battle mage, [[5-World/NPCs/Marzena]] (the PCs should recognize this name, as [[Allustan]] told them his friend’s name when he asked them to escort him here).
 The soldiers сап" leave the keep to go find them, even after the siege is over, so they ask the PCs to bring back their friends before they become lizard food.
 The soldiers don't have any information about where they might be, as there are several lizardfolk tribes and they can't tell them apart, but when last spotted the kidnappers were headed due south into the grassy area surrounding the Mistmarsh, so that's a start at least.

 If the PCs enter the basement they may discover areas A and B and the spawn of Kyuss waiting there (the major encounter in Part Three: Terror Below).
 If the PCs encounter the creature before they enter the Mistmarsh, it may escape or overpower them and attack the other soldiers; the combination of foes from within and without convince them to flee their posts and scatter into the hills, hoping that the lizardfolk won't catch all of them (and death at their hands is certainly better than being turned into an undead thing by the spawn). То keep this from happening (and to preserve Part Three of this adventure), subtly discourage the PCs from entering the basement; launch another lizardfolk attack when they try to explore, have the soldiers press them to rescue their kidnapped comrades as soon as possible for fear of being sacrificed, and so on.